What is Email A/B Testing & How to Maximize Your Conversion Rate

-Consumers are shifting how they shop and spend money with the onset of the coronavirus (COVID-19).
+Consumers are shifting how they shop and spend money after the onset of the coronavirus (COVID-19).
 Some of these shifts may be temporary, while others may be more permanent.

 Regardless of whether you’ve seen an uptick or drop in traffic to your ecommerce store, continuously testing conversion points on your website is vital to take advantage of current and potential customers that find their way to your site.